iv-org/documentation/docs/improve-public-instance.md

         add_header Cache-Control private always;
    }
    ```
-   If using the NGINX from the [first section](#1-multiple-invidious-processes), you will need to add this new volume:
+   If you're using the NGINX from the [first section](#1-multiple-invidious-processes), you will need to add this new volume:
    ```
    volumes:
     - /opt/http3-ytproxy:/opt/http3-ytproxy